ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 = 1.38.1 (06 November 2024) =
 * Enhancement: Rankmath keyword issue with Category and Tag for WebPage schema #2201
 * Enhancement: Primary image size was not reflected properly in Schema #2213

-= 1.38 (02 November 2024) =
-* Feature: Added ProductGroup Schema Type #2071
-* Feature: Added option to show/hide schema markup inside elementor widget #2171
-* Enhancement: Fixed issue of correct image in ImageObject schema #2188
-* Enhancement: Schema meta fields should not be appeared inside custom fields. #2189
-* Feature: Automated the faqs data added manually in classic editor #2193
-* Fixed: Code improvement  #2194
-* Fixed: ACF time picker conflict issue in block editor #2195
-* Enhancement: Schema markup shown for the AMP pages showing the same markup as non-AMP #2199
-* Enhancement: Rankmath keyword issue with Category and Tag for WebPage schema #2201
-* Enhancement: Added FAQ compatibility with Elementor accordian #2202
-* Feature: Added Compatibility with wpForo plugin #2204
-* Enhancement: Issue with adding a live YouTube video to post #2205
-* Feature: Added compatibility with the plugin RealtyPress Premium #2206

 All changelog available on [GitHub](https://github.com/ahmedkaludi/schema-and-structured-data-for-wp/releases).